JeffreyMawuko/collider_Proj/README.md

 A Logic App (managed identity) that queries Azure Policy (PCI DSS) daily.
 A repo .tfsec.yml so you can run tfsec. locally.
 Optional **PCI DSS** policy assignment at the RG scope (supply the built-in initiative ID via pci_policy_set_definition_id).

+## SQL Database

+The SQL admin password is generated and stored in Key Vault.
+The apps fetch the full connection string via KV reference; nothing is output to the console.

 Contact: info@VtechUB4dev.com